ibm-cloud-docs/containers/cs_worker_add.md

 ### Creating a new gateway worker pool
 {: #gateway_replace}

 By default, gateway-enabled classic clusters are created with a `compute` pool of compute worker nodes and a `gateway` pool of gateway worker nodes.
-If you need more network throughput for your cluster after cluster creation, you can [resize]#resize_pool) or [add zones](#add_gateway_zone) to the `gateway` worker pool.
+If you need more network throughput for your cluster after cluster creation, you can [resize](#resize_pool) or [add zones](#add_gateway_zone) to the `gateway` worker pool.
 Only create new gateway worker pool if you need worker nodes of a different flavor than the existing gateway worker nodes, which are created on shared virtual machines with the `u3c.2x4` flavor by default.
 {:shortdesc}

 Before you begin, make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).